Top C# Interview Questions

 C#Reference TypesData Types

 Reference types store a reference to data on the heap (e.g., classes, interfaces, arrays, strings).
+Example:

 string s = "Hello"; // Reference type